martijnvdp/labtop/README.md

 # LaBTop
-Setup a kubernetes cluster lab using terraform
+Deploy in a few minutes a local kubernetes cluster lab using terraform with cilium, ingress, ArgoCD

 # requirements